Malta: Religion

 Most congregants of the local Protestant churches are not Maltese; their congregations mainly draw on vacationers and British retirees living in the country.
 There are also a Seventh-day Adventist church in Birkirkara, and a New Apostolic Church congregation founded in 1983 in Gwardamangia.
 There are approximately 600 Jehovah's Witnesses.
-Mormonism is also represented with 241 members in 1 congregation in Mosta.
+Latter-day Saints is also represented with 241 members in one congregation in Mosta.

 The Beheading of Saint John, by Caravaggio.
 Oil on canvas, 361 × 520 cm.
 Oratory of the Co-Cathedral.

 The Jewish population of Malta reached its peak in the Middle Ages under Norman rule.
 In 1479, Malta and Sicily came under Aragonese rule and the Alhambra Decree of 1492 forced all Jews to leave the country.
 Today, there are two Jewish congregations.
-In 2019 the Jewish community in Malta gathered around 150 persons, slightly more than the 120 (of which 80 were active) estimated in 2003, and mostly elderly.
-Many among the newer generations decided to settle abroad, including in England and Israel.
-Most contemporary Maltese Jews are Sephardi, however, an Ashkenazi prayer book is used.
-In 2013 the Chabad Jewish Centre in Malta was founded.

-There is one purpose-built Muslim mosque, the Mariam Al-Batool Mosque, although there are also a few improvised mosques located in Muslim homes spread around the island.
 The 2021 census recorded 17,454 Muslims, of which 1,746 were Maltese citizens.
 Zen Buddhism and the Baháʼí Faith claim some 40 members.

-In a survey held by Malta Today, the overwhelming majority of the Maltese population adheres to Christianity (95.2%) with Catholicism as the main denomination (93.9%); 4.5% of the population declared themselves either atheist or agnostic, one of the lowest figures in Europe.
-According to a 2019 Eurobarometer survey, 83% of the population identified as Catholic.
+In a survey held by Malta Today, the overwhelming majority of the Maltese population adheres to Christianity (95.2 percent) with Catholicism as the main denomination (93.9 percent); 4.5 percent of the population declared themselves either atheist or agnostic, one of the lowest figures in Europe.
+According to a 2019 Eurobarometer survey, 83 percentof the population identified as Catholic.
 The number of atheists has doubled from 2014 to 2018.
 The 2015 edition of the annual Freedom of Thought Report from the International Humanist and Ethical Union, asserted Malta was in the category of "severe discrimination", alongside seven other EU countries.
 In 2016, following the abolishment of blasphemy law, Malta was shifted to the category of "systematic discrimination" (same as most EU countries).